Self-testing for COVID-19

 Centers for Disease Control and Prevention website.
 COVID-19: Self testing at home or anywhere.

 Centers for Disease Control and Prevention website.
 COVID-19: COVID-19 Testing: what you need to know.

 Centers for Medicare & Medicaid Services website.
-How to get your at-home over-the-counter COVID-19 test for free.
+COVID-19 over-the-counter tests.

 US Food & Drug Administration website.
 At-home COVID-19 diagnostic tests: frequently asked questions.